 * Because of the sensitive issues addressed by their work, some of the organization's addresses will remain confidential.
 For a more complete listing of grants, click here.

-Last year, working with more than 2,000 donors and local partners on the front lines, we funded 150 projects in 4 counties serving 53,000 women and girls.
+Last year, working with nearly 3,000 donors and local partners on the front lines, we funded more than 160 projects serving over 50,000 women, girls, transgender and gender non-binary individuals.

 We create networks of small investors-individuals, corporations, and other foundations- and work with them to make strategic investments in women and girls throughout Chicago.
 We make sure the money goes where it is needed most and can do the most good.
 We look for innovation, and we demand results.